 - Our 'Open the Box' project will allow you to fully explore the collections which will be arranged in a visual access storage display.
 If you are a member of a community group or school, why not get in touch with us to join the project and choose your own box to open.

-- A special exhibition on prehistoric music funded by the Heritage Lottery Fund will be the highlights
+- A special exhibition on prehistoric music, funded by the Heritage Lottery Fund.

 You can help support this important work by making a (tax-free for UK tax-payers) donation.
 Please go to our donate page for details of how to help.